Factbox: International reaction to arrest of Reuters reporters in Myanmar

 It said the reporters and two policemen faced charges under the British colonial-era Official Secrets Act, which carries a maximum prison sentence of 14 years, though officials said they have not been charged.
 Their exact whereabouts are not known.

-Reuters’ driver Myothant Tun dropped them off at a police compound and the two reporters and two police officers headed to a nearby restaurant.
-The journalists did not return to the car.

-Reuters President and Editor-in-Chief Stephen J. Adler said the arrests were a “blatant attack on press freedom” and called for the immediate release of the journalists.
+“We and their families continue to be denied access to them or to the most basic information about their well-being and whereabouts,” Reuters President and Editor-In-Chief Stephen J. Adler said in a statement calling for their immediate release.

+“Wa Lone and Kyaw Soe Oo are journalists who perform a crucial role in shedding light on news of global interest, and they are innocent of any wrongdoing,” he said.

-Here are reactions to their detention from politicians and press freedom advocates around the world:
+Here are the comments on their detention from governments, politicians, human rights groups and press freedom advocates around the world:

+- The European Union urged Myanmar on Monday to release the two Reuters reporters “as quickly as possible.”
+A spokeswoman for the EU’s foreign affairs chief Federica Mogherini said, “Freedom of the press and media is the foundation and a cornerstone of any democracy.”

+- Dutch ambassador to Myanmar Wouter Jurgens said on Monday that “we urge the government for their immediate release or to provide clarity about their situation and what crimes they are accused of without further delay”.

 - British Minister for Asia and the Pacific Mark Field said, “I absolutely strongly disapprove of the idea of journalists, going about their everyday business, being arrested.
 We will make it clear in the strongest possible terms that we feel that they need to be released at the earliest possible opportunity.”